GeoMOER/geoAI/docs/units/_unit04/unit04-01-03_modelling_workflow.md

 ![image](../assets/images/unit04/workflow.png)
 *Image:

+You can download the data that we will use for this unit [here](http://85.214.102.111/geo_data/)

 ## Create Mask

 Exercise for creating a mask from vector files, to a raster mask and then slice the mask and the original image into several tiles. the mask is a raster